-We’ve selected these apps based on their user reviews, timely updates, and overall impact as a supportive resource for people with bipolar disorder.
-If you’d like to suggest an app for this list, email us at email@example.com.
+We’ve selected these apps based on their quality, user reviews, and overall reliability as a source of support for people who live with bipolar disorder.
+If you want to nominate an app for this list, email us at email@example.com.

 Bipolar Disorder Connect

 Bipolar disorder can be isolating, especially if you don’t have anyone close to you that can identify with your struggles.
 Bipolar Disorder Connect is there to connect people with bipolar disorder no matter where they are.
 This tool gives you access to a community of people living with the condition.
 You can ask and answer questions as well as make new friends.
 The app also features tracking tools to help you monitor your moods and share those updates.

 We really like the simplicity of this app.
 The first page asks, “How do you feel?”
 From there, you’re asked to select a group of prepopulated words to further hone in on your feelings.
 A notes section allows you to expand on your thoughts even more.
 The Challenge Thoughts page takes all your emotions throughout the day into consideration.
 The algorithms then provide you with the tools you need to help combat negative self-talk patterns.

 Stigma is a unique mental health app in a crowded field.
 The journal component is considered one of the best around.
 That’s because of Stigma’s word cloud technology.
 It notices which words you use the most when writing down your feelings.
 We’re also fond of the app’s social networking capability.
 Users can connect with peers through a message component.
 If you’re drawn to community groups, Stigma makes it easy to join them, too.
 There’s also a feature that lets you share your journal and get feedback if you so desire.